-- > In the first two years, students will study Economics, Political Science and History & Indian Culture - > In the third year, students major in Economics, along with the other two basic subjects

-Note: At the end of the second year of study, students will have the option to pursue the Honours Programme in Economics (subject to meeting the eligibility criteria) in the final year and will be awarded a B.A.
+- In the first two years, students will study Economics, Political Science and History & Indian Culture - In the third year, students major in Economics, along with the other two basic subjects Note: In the final year, students will have the option to pursue the Honours Programme in Economics (subject to meeting the eligibility criteria) in the final year and will be awarded a B.A.
 (Hons.) in Economics.